 “Every industry is thirsting for simplicity.”

 “Get sales to ‘bcc’ you whenever they answer a question by email to help you get mass quantities of content; and help break down the silos between marketing and sales.”

 “As marketers, hold workshops with all of your sales folks about the ultimate value of social media and content marketing; and most importantly, how it will help their success.
 Educate them so that they understand the goals of your path; otherwise they’ll see you as a hindrance.”

 Comments should be a measurement of social media and content marketing performance.
 However these comments should not be limited to the end of a blog post.
 Conversations are happening all over the place, and comments in the blog isn’t the location of the true interactions that are happening today.

 Learn from what you’re doing; don’t be negatively influenced by your mistakes.

 Did you hear any other great insights at SMMW14?
 Catch anything interesting on Twitter?
 Let us know in the comments below.
 Interested in other content marketing related events in the coming year?
 Check out our list here.

-Michael is the CMO of Curata.
-He is responsible for Curata's marketing strategy and all related activities.
-Michael has over 25 years of marketing and sales experience, having successfully launched and sustained three start-up ventures as well as having driven innovative customer creation strategies for large technology organizations. (e.g., IDC, Kenan Systems, Prospero (mZinga) and Millipore).
-Michael received his MBA from the MIT Sloan School of Management, as well as a BS in Engineering from Worcester Polytechnic Institute and an MS in Engineering from Northeastern University.
-You can reach him on Twitter at @michaelgerard.
+Michael is the CMO of Curata, responsible for Curata's marketing strategy and all related activities.
+He has over 25 years of marketing and sales experience, having successfully launched and sustained three start-up ventures as well as having driven innovative customer creation strategies for large technology organizations such as IDC, Kenan Systems, Prospero (mZinga) and Millipore.
+Michael received his MBA from the MIT Sloan School of Management, as well as a BS in Engineering from Worcester Polytechnic Institute, and an MS in Engineering from Northeastern University.